braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/ab_testing_with_random_buckets.md

 ![Example filter][2]

 For each of your created segments, including the control group, turn on [Analytics Tracking][14].
-When evaluating the success of variants relative to the control group, you will be able to go into your [Custom Events page][15] and view how often each segment has completed certain custom events.
+When evaluating the success of variants relative to the control group, you will be able to go into your [Custom Events][15] page and view how often each segment has completed certain custom events.

 ## Step 2: Create your campaign variants